OpenKinect/libfreenect/README.md

     # cmake --build .

 Use CMake options to control what gets built.
-For example, to build the python wrapper:
+For example, to build the Python wrapper (defaults to system Python):

+    cmake .. -DBUILD_PYTHON=ON
+    make

+Or the Python 3 wrapper:

-    cmake .. -DCMAKE_BUILD_PYTHON=ON
+    cmake .. -DBUILD_PYTHON3=ON
     make

 You can specify a build with debug symbols: